mjhaskell/cpp_tutorials/cmake/README.md

 Typically, people will create a `build` folder to store all of the build files.
-This location can really be anywhere, but the second argument of the `cmake` command should be the location of the `CMakeLists.txt`.
+This location can really be anywhere, but the second argument of the `cmake` command should be the location of the `CMakeLists.txt` (in this case it was outside of the build folder which is accessed with ..).
 Wherever you choose to run `cmake`, that is where all of the build files will be stored.
 One of those files is a `Makefile`.
-Now, `make` will use that `Makefile` to build your code.
+Now, running `make` will use the `Makefile` generated by CMake to build your code.

 **NOTE:If you use git or some other version control, it is a bad practice to commit the build directory.**